elenaryan/generals-wiki/README.md

 We'll see what else crops up here, but for now this is strictly formatting games for use with dokuwiki

+TODO:
+- Write a script for generating **themes** pages
+- Fix books generator so it can handle middle names/initials
+- Fix it so that it can handle articles

 catch me on twitter @elenatryan